vyshakg30/KPI_Solution/README.md

 ## Data Modeling

-Common Date format 'YYYY-MM-DD' is used.
+- Common Date format 'YYYY-MM-DD' is used.
+- Although For Primary key fields like 'loan_id','quote_id','payment_id' integer appears to be natural choice, varchar, is chosen here in order to keep it open for alpha numeric type as well.

 ### Broze Layer Schema
 Same Table Structure as silver layer with all the fields having datatype varchar to support every kind of data